It's Blue Ribbon time! 💙 Enter your creations in our Competitive Exhibits programs.🎨

 2260 Jimmy Durante Blvd., Del Mar, CA 92014

-1. Completion of online entry registration shall be deemed acceptance of all rules.
-Acceptance includes permission to use your name, photograph, and exhibit for the news media.
+1. Completion of online entry registration shall be deemed acceptance of all rules and permission to use your name, photograph, and images and description of entries in print, digital and other media.

-3. Once registered, the description, title, and price may not be changed.
-Substitutions will not be allowed.
+3. Once registered, the exhibitor name, entry description, title, and price may not be changed.
+Substitutions will only be allowed in accordance with current State Rules.
 Fair Management is not responsible for errors on entry forms which may lead to elimination or disqualification of an entry.

 4. Processing fees must be paid online at the time of registration.
 Processing fees are non-refundable.

-5. Exhibitors must be living at the time the entry form and/or online entry is submitted.
+5. Exhibitors must be living at the time the online entry is submitted.

 7. If an entry is disqualified after judging is complete, no changes will be made to the status of awards given for other entries.